AakashN2k03/OOP/PYTHON/CLASSES_AND_OBJECTS/data_members.md

 **🔹 Memory is allocated for the object, NOT the class!**
 * **Each object gets its own separate memory for instance variables.**
 * **Class variables are stored separately in class memory and shared by all objects.**

-### Does a Class Take Memory in Python?
-A **class itself does take some memory**, but not in the same way as objects.
-When a class is **defined**, Python stores its **attributes, methods, and metadata** in memory.
-However, **no instance variables are stored** at this point because no object exists yet.

-👉 **A class gets memory allocated when it is defined, but this memory is only for class-level attributes, methods, and metadata.**
-👉 **An object gets its own separate memory only when it is created.**